$\pi$-Play: Multi-Agent Self-Play via Privileged Self-Distillation without External Data: Conclusion

 \section{Conclusion}

-We propose $\pi$-Play, a novel self-evolution framework that bridges the gap between self-play and self-distillation for search agents.
+In this work, we propose \ours, a novel self-evolution framework that automatically generates training tasks through self-play, which provides high-quality privileged information for self-distillation at low cost and at scale.
 Our key insight is that the QCP generated during self-play constitutes an intrinsic form of privileged information that can be transformed into dense token-level supervision through self-distillation.
-This design transforms sparse-reward self-play into a dense-feedback self-evolution paradigm.
-Extensive experiments show that \ours improves both final task performance and evolutionary efficiency compared with conventional self-play.
-In the current work, we focus on search tasks as a testbed to validate the feasibility of $\pi$-Play.
-An important direction for future work is to extend this self-evolution framework to broader domains, including math and code agents.
+Extensive experiments demonstrate that \ours outperforms fully supervised search agents and enables more efficient LLM self-evolution with no need for external labels or a stronger teacher.